Search Topics

 termux@localhost:~$

-Submit Flag
+Submit Flag for Termux Setup

 Once you've completed all the setup commands, you'll receive the flag.
 Enter it below to complete the challenge.